henryspatialanalysis/city_walkability/analysis/README.md

 # 15-minute city analysis code

-The scripts in this folder prepare geographic data and run the analysis of travel time between city blocks and different destination types across a city.
+The scripts in this folder calculate travel times from blocks to various amenities across a city or county.

 ## Setup